 You will develop an electronic or print poster with a discipline specific topic to present as the final project for the course.
 The “PosterFest” will be held in the Student Lounge and afford an opportunity for you to speak to a wider audience which will include English Language Institute (ELI) students as well as guests (invited speakers, course instructors, community members, graduate student mentors, fellow Fulbrighters, and University staff).

 The evenings are free for rest, socializing, studying, and exercising.
 We expect that you will be quite tired given the amount of programming planned.

 You will be kept extremely busy during the week and will need to have time for rest and relaxation.
-Nevertheless, a number of functions have been planned for the weekends and include a welcome lunch, a baseball game, shopping trips, Niagara Falls, and Thousand Islands Seaway.
+Nevertheless, a number of functions have been planned for the weekends and include a welcome lunch, a baseball game, shopping trips, Niagara Falls, and Thousand Islands region.

 Contact with Americans

 Through the Fulbright Association of Central New York, you will have opportunities to engage with Americans.
 You will also have regular interactions with the graduate students and some of their networks.
 Several social events will afford additional instances to engage with Americans.

 Language acquisition is a continuous and cumulative process.
 At the end of the program, you will be given an oral interview and a writing test so that the initial placement scores and post program scores can be compared and used as a basis to gauge language acquisition.
 The final oral interview has a two-fold purpose: (1) to assess language proficiency gains and (2) as a program evaluation instrument.